BLaZeKiLL/VloxyEngine/README.md

   - [Unity Burst](https://docs.unity3d.com/Packages/com.unity.burst@1.7/manual/index.html)
   - [Unity Collections](https://docs.unity3d.com/Packages/com.unity.collections@1.2/manual/index.html)

-- After the package is imported you can open up one of the sample scene or import one of the world pre-fabe into your current scene. in case you go the pre-fabe route make sure to set the focus parameter on the world object around which the world would be generated.
+- After the package is imported you can open up one of the sample scene or import one of the world prefabs into your current scene.
+In case you go the prefabs route, make sure to set the focus parameter on the world object around which the world would be generated.

 ## Documentation & Dev-logs
 Documentation can be found [here](https://blazekill.github.io/vloxy-docs/), and it's source code is hosted [here](https://github.com/BLaZeKiLL/vloxy-docs)

-I'll try to create dev-logs for the major features in development as well as some tutorials which you can find on my [YouTube](https://www.youtube.com/c/CodeBlazeX) or on the Vloxy Engine [blog](https://blazekill.github.io/vloxy-docs/blog)
+I'll try to create devlogs for the major features in development as well as some tutorials which you can find on my [YouTube](https://www.youtube.com/c/CodeBlazeX) or on the Vloxy Engine website [blog](https://blazekill.github.io/vloxy-docs/blog).